IMSoley/tasawwuf/README.md

 ### Others

-* Realities of Sufism by Shaykh Abd al-Qadir Isa
+* Realities of Sufism by Shaykh Abd al-Qadir Isa [[Amazon](https://amzn.to/2NU08UC)]
+* Pure Gold from the Words of Sayyidi Abd al-Aziz al-Dabbagh [[Amazon](https://amzn.to/3b5jUp1), [PDF](http://data.nur.nu/Kutub/English/Ibriz_transl-O-Kane-J-and-Bernd-Radtke-2007-Pure-Gold-From-the-Words-of-Sayyidi-Abd-Al-Aziz-Al-Dabbagh.pdf)]
 * The Book Of Remembrances [Kitab Al-Adhkar] by Imam Al-Nawawi [[Amazon](https://amzn.to/3by3C7g), [PDF](https://archive.org/download/the-book-of-remembrances-kitab-al-adhkar/The%20Book%20Of%20Remembrances%20%5BKitab%20Al-Adhkar%5D.pdf)]
 * Virtues of The Prayers for Forgiveness by Imam Hasan al-Basri [[Amazon](https://amzn.to/2ZXHlKR), [PDF](http://www.zawiyah.org/zawiyah/PDFs/Prayers%20For%20Forgiveness.pdf)]
 * The Life, Personality and Writings of al-Junayd [[Amazon](https://amzn.to/3bEBJKW), [PDF](https://archive.org/download/TheLifePersonalityAndWritingsOfAlJunaydDrHAbdelKader/The-Life-Personality-and-Writings-of-Al-Junayd-Dr-H-Abdel-Kader.pdf)]